pypa/packaging.python.org/source/namespace_packages.rst

         namespace_packages=['mynamespace']
     )

-A complete working example of two pkgutil-style namespace packages can be found in the `pkg_resources namespace example project`_.
+A complete working example of two pkg_resources-style namespace packages can be found in the `pkg_resources namespace example project`_.

 .. _setuptools: https://setuptools.readthedocs.io